 For information about performing a takeover on a system, see Forcing a Takeover of a Protection Group.

 After the takeover, the secondary cluster cluster-newyork becomes the new primary cluster.
 The failed cluster in Paris is still configured to be the primary cluster.
 Therefore, when the cluster-paris cluster restarts, the cluster detects that the primary cluster was down and lost contact with the partner cluster.
 Then, the cluster-paris cluster enters an error state that requires administrative action to clear.
 You might also be required to recover and resynchronize data on the cluster.

-For information about recovering data after a takeover, see the Geographic Edition manual for your data replication product.
+For information about recovering data after a takeover, see the disaster recovery framework guide for your data replication product.